 - 1. Describe and apply analytical tools to assess sources of competitive advantage (5Forces, VRIO) - 2.
-Analyze and critique business-level strategy (e.g., Cost, Differentiation, or Blue Ocean) based on the Triangle Model. - 3.
+Analyze and critique business-level strategy (e.g., Cost, Differentiation, or Blue Ocean). - 3.
 Apply deliberate and emergent processes to formulate business-level strategy.

-- 4. Critique corporate-level strategy based on the Triangle Model, with an appreciation for the challenges that size and complexity present as well as key growth vehicles such as M&As - 5.
+- 4. Critique corporate-level strategy based, with an appreciation for the challenges that size and complexity present as well as key growth vehicles such as M&As - 5.
 Apply Organizational Design logic to improve implementation of said strategy - 6.
 Predict competitive reactions by rivals and how to reduce them - 7.
 Through the Strategic Issue Group assignments (2 person case-based assignments), develop mastery of a comprehensive approach to identifying, evaluating and solving acute strategic issues.